duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.10.1 =
+* Fixed: wrong cookie name was used with the newly introduced double transaction tracking protection while setting the cookie
+* Fixed: double transaction tracking JavaScript code is now only included on the order received page

 = 1.10 =

 * Added: Automatically add the noscript part of the container code after the opening body tag for WordPress 5.2+ sites where themes support the new wp_body_open action